CyberSyntax/org-queue/README.md

        - Input `12` → The task is scheduled randomly within the next **1 year**.
        - Input `24` → The task is scheduled randomly within the next **2 years**.

+     - **Priority Setting**:
+       - After scheduling, you are prompted to select a priority group (0–9), and the priority is assigned accordingly as described in the **Set Priority with Heuristics** section.

-     If no input is provided, the default upper limit (`my-random-schedule-default-months`, which is `3` months) will be used.
+     If no input is provided for the upper month limit, the default (`my-random-schedule-default-months`, which is `3` months) will be used.

 ---